averageflow/pokedex-java/README.md

 # Pokedex Java

-Spring Warehouse is a Java Spring Boot application that has the purpose of managing products and articles in your warehouse.
+Pokedex implementation with Java Spring Boot and Thymeleaf HTML templates.
+Using [the PokeAPI](https://pokeapi.co/).